cloudflare/cloudflare-docs/content/support/Page Rules/Understanding and configuring Cloudflare Page Rules (Page Rules Tutorial).md

 Page Rules require a [proxied](/dns/manage-dns-records/reference/proxied-dns-records) DNS record for your page rule to work.
 Page Rules won't apply to hostnames that don't exist in DNS or aren't being directed to Cloudflare.
 {{</Aside>}}

-The fetchAll default number of allowed page rules depends on the domain plan as shown below.
+The acccess default number of allowed page rules depends on the domain plan as shown below.

 {{<feature-table id="rules.page_rules">}}